McGill-ECSE428-F23-Group1/Sportify-Frontend/README.md

 1. Clone the repo: Sportify-Frontend
 2. Open the directory of Sportify-Frontend
 3. Run "npm install" in terminal
+4. Run "npm -v", if you can see the version number, then the installation was successful

 ## Execution
 1. Run "npm start